An integrated multi-THz tunable linear isolator based on electro-optic non-reciprocal strong coupling

 At the core of this isolator is a two-level ``photonic atom''~\cite{zhang_electronically_2019} whose optical density of states (DoS) exhibits large chiral asymmetry due to an induced photonic Autler-Townes splitting (p-ATS) effect \cite{peng_what_2014, kim_complete_2017, shi_nonreciprocal_2018, zhang_electronically_2019, sohn_electrically_2021}.
 This photonic atom is shunt coupled to a bus waveguide to produce isolation (Fig.~\ref{fig1}a).
 A straightforward approach to producing the photonic atom is with a whispering gallery or racetrack resonator that supports only two non-degenerate optical mode families with distinct dispersions.
 A unidirectional stimulus with non-zero propagating momentum is then applied to the resonator, ensuring that the phase-matching for inter-modal conversion is only satisfied for one direction of propagation (Fig.~\ref{fig1}b).
-When the stimulus-induced coupling rate $G_\textrm{stim} > \sqrt{\kappa_1 \kappa_2}$, where $\kappa_{1,2}$ are the loss rates for the individual optical modes, the system enters the strong coupling regime where the non-degenerate optical modes are hybridized and exhibit splitting, analogous to the splitting of electronic states in the conventional ATS phenomenon.
-Importantly, this p-ATS effect modifies the optical DoS only for the phase-matched direction \cite{sohn_electrically_2021, kim_complete_2017, shi_nonreciprocal_2018}.
+When the stimulus-induced coupling rate $G_\textrm{stim} > \sqrt{\kappa_1 \kappa_2}$, where $\kappa_{1,2}$ are the loss rates for the individual optical modes, the system enters the strong coupling regime where the non-degenerate optical modes are hybridized and exhibit splitting, analogous to the splitting of electronic states in the conventional ATS phenomenon (a detailed coupled mode theory treatment can be found in the Supplementary Materials in {\cite{sohn_electrically_2021}}).
+Importantly, this mode splitting effect modifies the optical DoS only for the phase-matched direction \cite{sohn_electrically_2021, kim_complete_2017, shi_nonreciprocal_2018}.
 For the counter-propagating direction, the original optical DoS remains unmodified.
-The previous AO implementations of this concept used single input propagating acoustic wave \cite{sohn_electrically_2021} and 3-input acoustic standing wave \cite{tian_magnetic-free_2021} stimuli to accomplish the phase-matching.
-Here we aim to replace this with an EO stimulus to facilitate tuning and encapsulation.
-However, the major challenge is that, unlike acoustic phonons which possess substantial momentum \cite{sohn_electrically_2021, kittlaus_electrically_2020}, RF traveling waves have very high phase velocity and are unable to bridge the required momentum gaps at practical frequencies.
+The resonator is then used as a chiral absorber by critical shunt coupling to a waveguide so that, for some range of wavelengths, there is no interaction with light propagating in the forward direction along the waveguide, but simultaneously there is very strong extinction for light propagating in the backward direction.
+Importantly, all undesirable modulation sidebands are strongly suppressed as they are not phase-matched to any of the available optical states.
+Coupled mode theory for ATS type isolators~{\cite{sohn_electrically_2021}} predicts that forward insertion loss and the residual first-order sideband in the forward direction both diminish monotonically with increasing drive strength, reaching fully linear isolator behavior as $G_\textrm{stim} \rightarrow \infty$.